Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 Fishing and Scuba Diving

-Mud Hole Spring is home to large fish, sharks, turtles and other sea life.
+Mud Hole Spring is home to large fish, sharks, turtles and other sea life because of its high nutrient content, making it an important part of the food chain.

 The warm temperature and rich concentration of nutrients, minerals and microscopic life supports a thriving submarine ecosystem.
 It’s an important grazing and foraging area for loggerhead sea turtles.